TimBurga/PathFinding/README.md

 PathFinding
 ===========
-This is a very naive implementation of a pathfinding algorithm based on the following exploration: gabrielgambetta.com/path1.html
+A naive implementation of a pathfinding algorithm based on [this exploration] (http://gabrielgambetta.com/path1.html)